DragonL40/logseq/pages/TensoRF_ Tensorial Radiance Fields.md

 ## Main Contributions
 - Unlike [[NeRF]] that purely uses MLPs, we model the radiance field of a scene as a 4D tensor, which represents a 3D voxel grid with per-voxel multi-channel features.

-  ++Beyond superior rendering quality, our models with CP and VM decompositions lead to a significantly lower memory footprint in comparison to previous and concurrent works that directly optimize per-voxel features.++
+  **Beyond superior rendering quality, our models with CP and VM decompositions lead to a significantly lower memory footprint in comparison to previous and concurrent works that directly optimize per-voxel features.**

   Our work addresses the inefficiency of voxel grid representations in a principled framework, leading to a family of simple yet effective methods.
 We leverage the fact that a feature grid can naturally be seen as a 4D tensor, where three of its modes correspond to the XYZ axes of the grid and the fourth mode represents the feature channel dimension.
 This opens the possibility of exploiting classical tensor decomposition techniques – which have been widely applied to high-dimensional data analysis and compression in various fields [16] – for radiance field modeling.
 We, therefore, propose to factorize the tensor of radiance fields into multiple low- rank tensor components, leading to an accurate and compact scene representation.
 Note that our central idea of tensorizing radiance fields is general and can be potentially adopted to any tensor decomposition technique.